tori-consulting/tori-consulting.github.io/index.md

               </table>
 </div>

-TORI Consulting provides support to solve complex data analysis problems, dealing with pattern extraction, measurement, comparison and statistical analysis.
+TORI Consulting provides support to solve complex data analysis problems, dealing with structural pattern extraction, measurement, comparison and statistical analysis.

-For this, TORI Consulting leverages a premier expertise on <a href="http://topology-tool-kit.github.io/" target="new">established topological tools</a>, which implement the latest topological algorithms, and which are interfaced with industry standards.
+For this, TORI Consulting leverages a premier expertise on <a href="http://topology-tool-kit.github.io/" target="new">established topological tools</a>, which implement the latest TDA algorithms, and which are interfaced with industry standards.

 If you are looking for training and support,